joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 Users struggle with typing in long complicated passwords, however PINs are not always easier.
 It might have a higher chance of success, but regardless, they both get forgotten or confused amongst each other and mistakes happen.

 🎯 A workable, scalable alternative to passwords also needs to make progress in the user/interaction realm.
 Great that it increases security; but it better also increase usability.
-It also shouldn't be harder to use over time.
+It also shouldn’t be harder to use over time.

-## The Effort
+### The Effort

 Now Microsoft has launched (their implementation of) passwordless login a while ago.

 Here are some counter-intuitive experiences.

-- To activate passwordless inside the Authenticator App, you need... a password.
+- To activate passwordless inside the Authenticator App, you need… a password.
 (Or a temporary Pass(word)).
 I am not the first human being seeing the irony of that.
-At the moment of writing the implementation of Authenticator App by Microsoft is a fancy wrapper around a password which can replace it, but in order to "get there", you need the password.
+At the moment of writing the implementation of Authenticator App by Microsoft is a fancy wrapper around a password which can replace it, but in order to “get there”, you need the password.

-Please all count to 10 and exhale...😤
+Please all count to 10 and exhale…😤

 - **So the whole onboarding procedure to Passwordless, requires passwords.**

-- And if you change your password, you will break the Authenticator App's ability to help you sign-in without a password.
-You'll need to activate it again.
+- And if you change your password, you will break the Authenticator App’s ability to help you sign-in without a password.
+You’ll need to activate it again.

-- The Security Key's login capability will not break if you change your password.
+- The Security Key’s login capability will not break if you change your password.

 The Security Key route, which has different form factors like a Kensington fingerprint-scanner or a YubiKey, is a semi-replacement of the password, but, in order to onboard or activate it, you need a password.
-In theory I could send a prepped YubiKey to the user but that would I also need to set the PIN and how do I securely share this PIN with the user?
+In theory I could send a prepped YubiKey to the user, but than would I also need to set the PIN and how do I securely share this PIN with the user?

 👉 The experience for the user with a (Kensington) fingerprint-scanner seems wonderful, until they need the fall-back PIN.

 The number of extreme happy usages before fall-back PIN is required, can be extensive.
-However, when the system gets into a locked state somehow, requiring that fall-back PIN, we can only hope users can access the vault where the PIN is stored if they don't remember it.
+However, when the system gets into a locked state somehow, requiring that fall-back PIN, we can only hope users can access the vault where the PIN is stored if they don’t remember it.

 👉 If the fall-back PIN is used rarely, that’s great, because that means that the primary authentication to the device is working; however, it also means the user used the PIN less often and is MORE likely to have forgotten it.

-## Wrap up
+### Wrap up

-So these Security Keys with their PINs are not the holy grail in their current implementation form.
+So these Security Keys (FIDO <2022) with their PINs are not the holy grail in their current implementation form.
 Amongst other issues, the main problem is just being moved from passwords to PINs.
-The authentication hardship has moved - read slowly - from a hardship between the user and a website to the user and the Security Key.
+The authentication hardship has moved — read slowly — from a hardship between the user and a website to the user and the Security Key.

 The benefits melt away simply by adding reality.

-### Future
+#### Future

 Two topics exist I would like to discuss in the future.
 The Authenticator app and comparing same-device auth versus multi-device auth and my observations with end-users.

 The current options seem technology-driven and we should probably take our hats off to its authors, but I want more!
 I want us to find that bliss point between technology, security and human user-friendly interaction.